Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 bluffs.
 Just 100 feet further, right before the bluffline circles around a point

 we spot a narrow bluffline break and head down here.
-This break is steep at the top, but the descent gets a little easier as we pass some huge, boulders.
-We soon arrive back on the old road at
+This break is steep at the top, but the descent gets a easier as we pass some huge, boulders.

 |